 The Connection Between Courage and 50 Hours

 The high school that I attend is very academically rigorous.
 With a high academic ranking and an in demand International Baccalaureate program, it was natural for the students to be academically driven.
-It wasn’t necessarily a bad environment; it just wasn’t the one I was looking for.
-While my peers were great at motivating me to challenge myself academically, it was difficult to find people who shared my passion for creating change.
-Of course, getting good grades was still important to me; however, I wanted to dedicate some of my time to something else: I wanted to create change in my community.
+It wasn’t necessarily a bad environment—my peers were great at motivating me to challenge myself academically.
+However, it was difficult to find people who shared my passion for creating change.
 I saw issues that I wanted to take action on, but the issues seemed so big and I was only one person—how was I supposed to make an impact?
 I was completely lost on where to start.

-It was when I signed up for the 50 Hour Pledge where things began to change.
-I began to volunteer more frequently in order to complete the pledge; and as I volunteered more, I became friends with other frequent volunteers.
-It was in these people that I found a community who inspired me to be something more, people who shared my passion for creating change in the world.
+It was when I signed up for the 50 Hour Pledge with my local YVC where things began to change.
+I began to volunteer more frequently in order to complete the pledge; but as I volunteered more, I became friends with other frequent volunteers.
+It was in these people that I found a community who encouraged me to be something more.

 Suddenly, taking action no longer seemed so intimidating.
 I was surrounded by inspiring individuals who supported my goals, why should I be afraid?

 Of course, being surrounded by this supportive and inspiring community was the push I needed to take the first step.
-This year, I’m the president of my high school’s Earth Club, and I hope to raise awareness about issues threatening our environment, and also inspire my school community the same way Youth Volunteer Corps inspired me.
+This year, I’m the president of my high school’s Earth Club, and I hope to not only raise awareness about issues threatening our environment, but also inspire my school community the same way Youth Volunteer Corps inspired me.

 About the Author: